 - Kindly ask passengers to use the backseat

 - Avoid passenger contact, e.g. food and drink offerings

-While we hope that you remain healthy, we have consulted Public Health England and put in place new processes and guidance to help manage COVID-19.
-These are designed both for your wellbeing, and also to protect our driver community and the UK public from any further spread of the virus.
+Your health takes precedence at Ola.
+As a company we have consulted with Public Health England to put in place new safety processes and create guidance which helps you to travel safely in a time of COVID-19.
+Each measure we’ve taken is designed for your wellbeing, and to protect our driver community and the public from any further spread of the virus.